-EPA is approving State Implementation Plan (SIP) revisions submitted by the State of Maine.
-These revisions update Maine's criteria pollutant emissions reporting program and list of terms and associated definitions used in Maine's air pollution Start Printed Page 65463control regulations.
-The intended effect of this action is to approve these revisions into the Maine SIP.
+The EPA is proposing to approve State Implementation Plan (SIP) revisions submitted by the State of Maine.
+These revisions update Maine's criteria pollutant emissions reporting program, and list of terms and associated definitions used in Maine's air pollution control regulations.
+The intended effect of this action is to propose approval of these items into the Maine SIP.
 This action is being taken under the Clean Air Act.

 1. http://www.regulations.gov: Follow the on-line instructions for submitting comments.

 4. Mail: EPA-R01-OAR-2006-0704, Anne Arnold, U.S. Environmental Protection Agency, EPA New England Regional Office, One Congress Street, Suite 1100 (mail code CAQ), Boston, MA 02114-2023.